 What might all that mean based on the duo’s long history?
-We’re looking back through the comic books to see where the show — and Wanda and Vision’s relationship — might go!
+We’re looking back through the comic book source material to see where the show — and Wanda and Vision’s relationship — might go!

 First and foremost, it’s important to mention the major differences between these characters in the comics and the versions that appear on screen.
 In the source material, Wanda Maximoff is a mutant with magical hex powers and her father is none other than Magneto.
 Debuting during the mid-credit sequence in Captain America: The Winter Soldier, before a spotlight role in Avengers: Age of Ultron, the MCU’s take on Wanda gained her powers by way of Hydra’s experiments in Sokovia and has, at this point, no connection to mutants or Magneto (though the eventual addition of mutants to the MCU could always change that…).
 There’s also the matter of Wanda’s hot-headed twin brother Pietro, the speedster known as Quicksilver.
 While he did appear alongside his sister in Age Of Ultron, he didn’t make it out of the film alive, while the four-color variant continues causing trouble to this day.